What an Agent Can and Cannot Do

 An agent may not limit, restrict or prohibit reasonable contact between the principal and any other person without prior court approval, unless the principal has granted the agent such authority in a health care directive.

-A.R.S. § 36-3211(B)Unless the health care directive specifically gives the agent authority to restrict contact, the agent must allow reasonable visits from people who have a significant relationship with the principal.
-If the agent believes someone's presence is harmful, the agent can petition the court for a protective order, but cannot act unilaterally.
+A.R.S. § 36-3211(B)The agent must allow reasonable visits unless the directive specifically grants authority to restrict contact.
+If the agent believes someone's presence is harmful, the agent can petition the court for a protective order.
+But the agent cannot act alone on that decision.

 How Courts Handle Contact Disputes

-This statute matters most for blended families, estranged relatives, and situations where one family member controls access to another.
-It ensures that even when someone else holds decision-making authority, the principal's connections to people they care about are not severed without judicial oversight.
+This statute matters most for blended families, estranged relatives, and situations where one person controls access to another.
+It ensures that a health care proxy or agent cannot sever the principal's relationships without court oversight.